 Net sales constitute gross sales net of returns.
 Net sales include our in-store sales and our Internet sales and, accordingly, information in this prospectus with respect to comparable store sales, net sales per store and net sales per square foot includes our Internet sales.
-For fiscal 1999 through fiscal 2004, Internet sales represented less than 1% of our annual net sales.
+For fiscal 1999 through fiscal 2004 and for the six months ended July 30, 2005, Internet sales represented less than 1% of our net sales for each of these periods.
 Sales with respect to gift cards are deferred and recognized when gift cards are redeemed.